The Cost of Misposition

 Where Your Investment Goes

 Same client.
 Same people.
 Same constraints.
 Same starting point.
 A Developer Advocate is engaged to improve delivery.
-What happens next depends entirely on how the organization perceives the role — as an external expert with independent authority, or as just another contractor absorbed into the existing structure.
+What happens next depends entirely on how the organization positions the role — as a trusted ally with clear sponsorship, or as just another contractor absorbed into the existing structure.
 This visual story shows both paths side by side.

 Act 1: Sales & Entry